Don’t Insult Your Audience: 13 Messaging Mistakes to Avoid

 “They’re sending people that have lots of problems and they’re bringing those problems with us.
 They’re bringing drugs, they’re bringing crime, they’re rapists, and some, I assume, are good people.”

 Lesson #8: Don’t insult your fastest-growing addressable market.
 Avoid faulty generalizations.

 Fear of China: In his campaign announcement, Trump said, “Our country is in serious trouble.
 We don’t have victories anymore.
 We used to have victories, but we don’t have them.
 When was the last time anyone saw us beating, let’s say China in a trade deal?
-I’ve beat China all the time.
+I’ve beaten China all the time.
 All the time.”